SixArm/topics/topics/how-to-manage-expectations/index.md

 # How to manage expectations

 Managing expectations is essential for maintaining strong relationships, avoiding misunderstandings, and achieving successful outcomes.
-Here are some tips to help you.

-Clear Transparent Communication: Communicate openly and honestly with all parties involved.
-Clearly articulate project goals, deliverables, timelines, constraints, and limitations.
+Use Clear Communication: Communicate openly and honestly with all parties involved.
+Articulate goals, deliverables, timelines, constraints, and limitations.
+Avoid jargon.
+Avoid ambiguity.

 Be Realistic: Ensure expectations are realistic and aligned with the project scope, resources, and constraints.
 Avoid overpromising or committing to unrealistic timelines or outcomes.